Chart Color Schemes

 Lowood has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified zero projects likely to impact this area.
-Notable projects are Ipswich City Plan 2025, Ipswich Smart City Program, Ipswich Better Bus Network, and Warrego Highway Upgrade Program.
-The following list details those most relevant.
+No changes can significantly influence a region's performance like alterations to local infrastructure, major projects, and planning initiatives.
+AreaSearch has identified zero projects that are expected to impact this area.
+Notable projects include Ipswich City Plan 2025, Ipswich Smart City Program, Ipswich Better Bus Network, and Warrego Highway Upgrade Program, with the following list outlining those most relevant.

 Professional plan users can use the search below to filter and access additional projects.